SharifElHaloul/Code-institute-Project-1/README.md

 ### Colour Scheme

 Due to my research into similar sites and target audience, I decided to go with neon classic arcade colours.
-Thia aesthetic is used to appeal to younger users but also to give a nostalgiac 80's arcade feel for the older dynamic.
-For the main colour pallette i used the [My colour space](https://mycolor.space/?hex=%23845EC2&sub=1) website.
-I found teh following colour pallette suited the majority of teh site:
+This aesthetic is used to appeal to younger users but also to give a nostalgic 80's arcade feel for the older dynamic.
+For the main colour palette I used the [My colour space](https://mycolor.space/?hex=%23845EC2&sub=1) website.
+I found the following colour pallette suited the majority of the site:

 ![Colour pallete used for the website](assets/images/colour-palette.png)

 ### Typography

-Carrying on with the retro Arcade theme using google fonts I found the "Neanthderthaw" and "Tilt Neon" Fonts suited a "Game Over" style of writing that you would find on most classic Arcade games.
+Carrying on with the retro Arcade theme using Google Fonts I found the "Neanthderthaw" and "Tilt Neon" Fonts suited a "Game Over" style of writing that you would find on most classic Arcade games.

 # Features

 ### General

 * I have made the website fully responsive so that it can be used effectively on all device sizes
-* I have made sure that the text is easliy readable on all device due to the contrast in colours used
+* I have made sure that the text is easily readable on all device due to the contrast in colours used

 ### Logo